psidnell/ofexport/DOCUMENTATION.md

 ### Example Uses ###

 - Generating project/time specific reports.
-- Exporting key tasks to devices/OSs that don't support OmniFocus.
+- Exporting key tasks to devices/OSs that don't support OmniFocus via Dropbox.
 - Backing up the OmniFocus database to a form searchable by other tools.
-- Automatically creating reports on demand with Hazel.
+- Automatically creating reports on demand with Hazel

 ### Features